403 Beacon is located on the south side of Beacon, between Gloucester and Hereford, with 401 Beacon to the east and 405 Beacon to the west.

 Elizabeth (Sharp) Gregerson died in January of 1898, and James Gregerson died one month later, in February of 1898.

-Elizabeth Gregerson continued to live at 403 Beacon until her death in 1918, but frequently traveled or lived elsewhere, and leased 403 Beacon to others.
+Elizabeth Gregerson continued to live at 403 Beacon until about 1915, but frequently traveled or lived elsewhere, and leased 403 Beacon to others.
 The house was owned by her brother’s and mother’s estates, with her first cousin, George Henry Loring Sharp, as trustee and executor (he was the son of Elizabeth Gregerson’s maternal uncle, Daniel Sharp, and his wife, Mary W. (Sawyer) Sharp).

-In 1900, Elizabeth Gregerson was traveling abroad and 403 Beacon was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
+During the 1899-1900 season, 403 Beacon was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
 They previously had lived at 24 Commonwealth.
 They also maintained a residence, Home Farm, in Milton.
 Col. Russell was Boston Fire Commissioner; he formerly had been a shipping merchant in the East India and China trade in his father-in-law’s firm, John Murray Forbes & Co., and had served as president of the Continental Telephone Company.
-By 1901, they had moved to 281 Beacon.
+By the 1900-1901 season they had moved to 281 Beacon.

-Elizabeth Gregerson had resumed living at 403 Beacon by the 1900-1901 winter season, but during the 1901-1902 season she was traveling in Europe and 403 Beacon was the home of Mrs. Marie Louise (Mudge) Joy, the widow of dry goods commission merchant Charles Henry Joy.
+During the 1901-1902 winter season 403 Beacon was the home of Marie Louise (Mudge) Joy, the widow of dry goods commission merchant Charles Henry Joy.
 Earlier in 1901, she had lived at 86 Marlborough (which had been her home since the early 1870s), and she was living there again by the 1903-1904 season.

-In 1904.
-403 Beacon was the home of Edwin Sherrill Dodge, an architect, and his mother, Katharine Searls (Gray) Dodge, widow of Elisha Perkins Dodge.
+403 Beacon was not listed in the 1904 Blue Book.
+By mid-1904, it was the home of Edwin Sherrill Dodge, an architect, and his mother, Katharine Searls (Gray) Dodge, widow of Elisha Perkins Dodge.
 They previously had lived in Newburyport (where Elisha Dodge died in September of 1902).
 They had moved from 403 Beacon by the fall and, in November of 1904, Edwin Dodge married in Paris to Mrs. Mabel (Ganson) Evans.

-By mid-1905, 403 Beacon was the home of William Henry Bowker, President of the Bowker Fertilizer Company, and his wife, Charlotte Jeanette (Ryder) Bowker.
+By mid-1905, 403 Beacon was the home of William Henry Bowker, president of the Bowker Fertilizer Company, and his wife, Charlotte Jeanette (Ryder) Bowker.
 They had lived at 441 Marlborough in 1904.
-They continued to live at 403 Beacon in 1906, but had moved to Concord by 1907.
+They also maintained a home in Concord, Massachusetts.
+They continued to live at 403 Beacon in 1906, but moved thereafter.
+By the 1908-1909 winter season, they were living at 110 Marlborough.

 403 Beacon was not listed in the 1916-1919 Blue Books.